tivins/lnprime/README.md

 ## Program structure

+* `ln.h`/`ln.c` is the "large number" library.
+* `prime.h`/`prime.c` are an extension of `ln.h` for prime numbers.

+**Executables sources:**

-* ln.h/ln.c is the large number library.
+* `minimal.c` is the basic program used to compute number using the command line interpreter, without any interaction.
-* prime.h/prime.c use ln.h
-* main.c is the program used to compute number using the command line interpreter.
+* `main.c` is the program used to compute number using the command line interpreter, with feedback from the process.
-* tests.c is the program to test the integrity of the calculations.
+* `tests.c` is the program used to test the validity of some processes.

 ## Compile